Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Metrics considered in our analysis

-We start by describing metrics that depend only on the (pre-)trained model (and that do not require any data to evaluate).
-This includes both \emph{average Power-Law (PL) metrics}, from HT-SR Theory, and \emph{average log-norm metrics}, from SLT, as well as metrics that combine the two~approaches.
+As mentioned in Section~\ref{sxn:background}, we considered a range of metrics in our analysis.
+See Table~\ref{table:metrics-considered} for a summary of the best performing.
+This includes both \emph{average PL metrics}, from HT-SR Theory, and \emph{average log-norm metrics}, from SLT, as well as metrics that combine the two~approaches.
+(Other metrics performed worse, exhibited similar qualitative trends, or required access to training and testing data.)

 \paragraph{Average Power-Law (PL) metrics.}